Pippadi/bf8b/README.md

 Dump bytes of `mem` relevant to you to the VCD file with `$dumpvars(0, mem[ADDR])`.

 Build with the Makefile.
 This is written to use Icarus Verilog and GTKWave.
+The latest commits on the `main` branch _should_ synthesize in Vivado as well.

 ```sh
 make clean